DevExpress/testcafe/docs/articles/documentation/guides/concepts/browsers.md

 testcafe chrome:d:\chrome_portable\chrome.exe:userProfile tests/test.js
 ```

-> It is not recommended to combine the :userProfile flag with either headless or emulation mode because this can lead to unstable behavior.
+> It is not recommended that you combine the :userProfile flag with either headless or emulation mode, because this can lead to unstable behavior.